danini/stereoglue/README.md

 ```
 pip install .
 ```
+# Requirements

+- Eigen 3.0 or higher
+- CMake 2.8.12 or higher
+- OpenCV 3.0 or higher
+- A modern compiler with C++17 support

 ## Evaluation - Essential Matrix Estimation
 To test StereoGlue and other baselines on essential matrix estimation, set up the datasets as described below.